DenverCoder1/github-readme-streak-stats/README.md

 See it live at [DenverCoder1's profile](https://github.com/DenverCoder1)

 > Note: You may need to wait up to 24 hours for new contributions to show up ([Learn how contributions are counted](https://docs.github.com/articles/why-are-my-contributions-not-showing-up-on-my-profile))

+## How these stats are calculated

+This tool uses the contribution graphs on your GitHub profile to calculate which days you have contributed.

+To include contributions in private repositories, turn on the setting for "Private contributions" from the dropdown menu above the contribution graph on your profile page.

+Contributions include commits, pull requests, and issues that you create in standalone repositories ([Learn more about what is considered a contribution](https://docs.github.com/articles/why-are-my-contributions-not-showing-up-on-my-profile)).

+The longest streak is the highest number of consecutive days on which you have made at least one contribution.

+The current streak is the number of consecutive days ending with the current day on which you have made at least one contribution.
+If you have made a contribution today, it will be counted towards the current streak, however, if you have not made a contribution today, the streak will only count days before today so that your streak will not be zero.

 ## Deploying it on your own